-If you’re following us on Twitter, you’ve probably read us tweeting about Soft Launches more than once and that may have left you scratching your head.
+If you’re following us on Twitter, or read our blog you’ve probably seen us talking about Soft Launches more than once, and that may have left you scratching your head.
 If you aren’t familiar with this term, a Soft Launch is an increasingly popular publishing strategy for new software.
 Essentially, it consists in publishing an app for a reduced and limited geographical area, before the official global launch.
 That way, developers can check bugs on their apps and polish anything related to its future distribution.
 If you’re waiting for an app on Google Play due to it only being available in a regionally blocked area; APK distribution completely bypasses these limitations for you, as long as the file itself isn’t blocked regionally.
-That way users can install and run soft launched apps without any geographical restrictions.
+That way users can install and run soft launched apps without any geographic restrictions.

 But, why do developers rely on Soft Launches?
 In the world of software development, betas are a common technique for devs to gain feedback on their products.
 Whether by invite only or open beta, either way, it creates a community of early adopters that are usually open to providing quality feedback to engineers who are more than eager to work out initial bugs before the official launch of their project.
 One of the main setbacks when disruptively launching a new release is that the costs of promoting a new product internationally can be astronomical, and if you add that to simultaneous functionality issues that can be rampant in early versions of apps, well you do the math.
 It just works better for everyone involved to avoid ruining an app’s reputation in its initial stages.
-Statistics back up this sentiment with a whopping 80% of users uninstalling apps three days after installing.
+Statistics back up this sentiment with 30% of apps being uninstalled within a month of being downloaded.
 That’s why it makes sense to create a bubble where users can safely sample the app and devs can get a deeper look into its engagement rate and how to improve their business model before investing in advertising, not to mention that there’s little or no damage to their reputation before launching.
 It’s also blaringly obvious that a bug in a beta app with a thousand users will go much less noticed than one with a million users.